swotbee/swotbee.github.io/_posts/2022-09-02-competitive-intelligence.md

 Segmenting your Competitors - A complete list
 ----------------------------------------------

-While we have used the most important aspects of your competitors to classify, there are more ways to group your competitors
+While in the above description, we have used the most important aspects of your competitors to classify, there are others ways to group your competitors

 *   Target Persona(s)
 *   Target Companies/Market Segment